Docs / Extending / Write a plugin

 |---|---|

-crusader.scanCheck({name, run}) | A passive check that runs over captured exchanges and raises findings via crusader.report(...). |
+crusader.scanCheck({ name, run | onResponse }) | A passive check that runs over captured responses and raises findings via crusader.report(...). |

-crusader.report(...) | Raise a finding into the unified findings store.
-Writing scanner findings is gated by scanner.findings (Pro). |
+crusader.report(...) | Emit a finding.
+Full finding writes are gated by scanner.findings (Pro). |

 04The host api.* surface

-| Call | What it does |
+| Area | Calls |

 |---|---|